-Adjust the air pressure to the specification designated on page 294 in Section 8.
+Adjust the air pressure to the specification designed on page 255 in Section 8.
 If the pressure is lower, drive slowly to the nearest service station and fill to the correct pressure.

 Do not forget to reinstall the tire inflation valve cap as dirt and moisture could get into the valve core and possibly cause air leakage.
 If the cap is missing, have a new one put on as soon as possible.